-17. The University uses the Scottish Government’s Sustainable Public Procurement Prioritisation Tool (SPPT) where appropriate at strategy stage of our procurements.
+17. The University uses the Scottish Government’s Sustainable Public Procurement Prioritisation Tool (SPPT) where appropriate at the strategy stage of our procurements.

 18. Every regulated procurement process conducted by the University requires tenderers to disclose whether the bidder or any member of their organisation with decision-making powers has been convicted in the last five years of any offence under Part 1 of the Human Trafficking and Exploitation (Scotland) Act 2015, or under any provision referred to in the Schedule to that Act.
 Tenderers that confirm such a conviction will be excluded from the process unless they can successfully demonstrate that they have self-cleansed.